Dayton Triangles: Lineage

-The Dodgers merged with the Boston Yanks franchise for the 1945 season due to player shortages.
+The Dodgers were renamed the Brooklyn Tigers in 1944, and merged with the Boston Yanks franchise for the 1945 season due to player shortages.
 In 1946, Brooklyn owner Dan Topping jumped to the AAFC to become owner of the new league's New York Yankees.
-The NFL awarded the Dodgers' players to the Boston Yanks.
+The NFL canceled the Tigers franchise and awarded the Tigers' player contracts to the Boston Yanks.

 In 1949, the Yanks moved to New York and became the New York Bulldogs, while the AAFC Yankees merged with the Brooklyn Dodgers and played as the Brooklyn-New York Yankees.
 When the AAFC merged with the NFL in 1950, the Yankees players were divided between the NFL's two New York teams, the Giants and the Bulldogs.
 Shortly before the 1950 season, the Bulldogs were renamed the New York Yanks.

 Due to heavy financial losses, the Yanks were sold back to the NFL in 1952.
-The Yanks' player contracts were awarded to a group from Texas, who moved them to Dallas for the 1952 season as the Dallas Texans.
+The Yanks' assets and player contracts were awarded to a group from Texas, who moved them to Dallas for the 1952 season as the Dallas Texans.

 The Texans were again sold back to the NFL midway through the season.
 Before the 1953 season, an ownership group in Baltimore was awarded an expansion franchise, the (new) Baltimore Colts.
 As part of the deal, the new Colts were awarded the remains of the Texans organization, including their player contracts.
 The Colts moved to Indianapolis in 1984 and still play there today.

-In spite of the unbroken continuity of the franchises that began with the Triangles in 1913 and the Boston Yanks from 1944, the NFL considers the Colts to be a 1953 expansion team, not continuation of the Triangles or any other franchise.
+In spite of the seemingly unbroken continuity of the franchises that began with the Triangles in 1913 and the Boston Yanks from 1944, the NFL considers the Colts to be a 1953 expansion team, not a continuation of the Triangles or any other franchise.
 Likewise, the Colts do not claim the legacy of the Triangles or their successors as part of their history.
-If the Colts were counted as descended from the Triangles, they have the longest post-season drought with 38 seasons with zero post season appearance in the NFL.
+If the Colts were counted as descended from the Triangles, they own the record for the longest post-season drought with 38 seasons, with zero post season appearances in the NFL from 1920 until playing for and winning the NFL championship in 1958.